Hack Wilson: Life after baseball

-Wilson returned to Martinsburg where he opened a pool hall, but encountered financial problems due to a failed sporting goods business venture, and then a rancorous divorce from Virginia.
-By 1938, he was working as a bartender near Brooklyn's Ebbets Field where he sang for drinks, but had to quit when customers became too abusive.
+Wilson returned to Martinsburg where he opened a pool hall but encountered financial problems due to a failed sporting goods business venture and then a rancorous divorce from Virginia.
+By 1938, he was working as a bartender near Brooklyn's Ebbets Field, where he sang for drinks.
+He had to quit when customers became too abusive.
 A night club venture in suburban Chicago was another financial failure.
-In 1944, he took a job as a good will ambassador for a professional basketball team in Washington, D.C., where he lamented that fans remembered his two dropped fly balls in the 1929 World Series far more vividly than his 56 home runs and 191 RBIs in 1930.
+In 1944, he took a job as a goodwill ambassador for a professional basketball team in Washington, D.C., where he lamented that fans remembered his two dropped fly balls in the 1929 World Series far more vividly than his 56 home runs and 191 RBIs in 1930.
 Unable to find work in professional baseball, he moved to Baltimore where he worked as a tool checker in an airplane manufacturing plant and later as a laborer for the City of Baltimore.
-When municipal authorities realized who he was, he was made the manager of a Baltimore public swimming pool.
+When municipal authorities realized who he was, he was made the manager of a city swimming pool.

 On October 4, 1948, Wilson was discovered unconscious after a fall in his home.
 Though the accident did not appear serious at first, pneumonia and other complications developed and he died of internal hemorrhaging on November 23, 1948, at the age of 48.

 Wilson — once the highest-paid player in the National League — died penniless; his son, Robert, refused to claim his remains.
 NL President Ford Frick finally sent money to cover his funeral expenses.
 His gray burial suit was donated by the undertaker.
 In marked contrast to Babe Ruth's funeral, which had been attended by thousands just three months earlier, only a few hundred people were present for Wilson's services.
 He was buried in Rosedale Cemetery in the town where he made his professional playing debut, Martinsburg, West Virginia.